bleepr/bleepr.github.io/scott.markdown

 # Design and Implementation

-## Choosing the Arduino over the mbed
+## Amazing Arduino vs Marvelous mbed
 While we originally started work using the mbed, we realised quickly in development that it was not the ideal device for our purpose.
 Using an arduino instead had a couple of